mendixlabs/smart-apps-computer-use/README.md

 1. Make sure to have a deployment for Anthropic Claude Sonnet 3.7 in Amazon Bedrock.
 Make note of the model ID, e.g. `us.anthropic.claude-3-7-sonnet-20250219-v1:0`, you need it later.
 1. Run the GenAI Showcase app, and [configure the connection to Amazon Bedrock](https://docs.mendix.com/appstore/modules/aws/amazon-bedrock/#configuration).
 Synchronize the models as necessary.
     If your model is using a [CRI profile](https://docs.aws.amazon.com/bedrock/latest/userguide/cross-region-inference.html), you may need to add the model manually to the list of models in the Mendix App.
 Use the model ID from the earlier step.
+1. Set the *model name* field to `Anthropic Claude 3.7 Sonnet`.
-1. Optionally, verify in a simple chat completions showcase that the model works for simple text generation calls.
+1. Optionally, verify in a chat completions showcase that the model works for simple text generation calls.

 ## Modify the computer use image